SmingHub/Sming/Basic_rBoot/readme.txt

 Important compiler flags used:
 BOOT_BIG_FLASH - when using big flash mode, ensures flash mapping code is built in to the rom.
-DISABLE_SPIFFS_AUTO - prevents automounting at the wrong location. (by code in Sming/appinit/user_main.cpp).
-Instead we call spiffs_mount_manual from init.
 RBOOT_BUILD_SMING - ensures big flash support function is correcly marked to remain in iram (plus potentially other sming specific code in future).
 SPIFF_SIZE=value - passed through to code for mounting the filesystem.
 Also used